oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

     .[Clean_name %like% airbus]
 ```

 When we query with `AIRBUS DEFENCE`, we got more than 10 results shown in Table 7.
 This shows the challenging part of doing patent analysis[^3].
+Have a look at the one with `HAN_ID=62422`, you will realize that why we could not find anything when we use `'AIRBUS DEFENCE AND SPACE GMBH'` to do query because there is no '_AND_' but
+an '_ANG_'.
+Moreover, we have same firm registered in different
+countries.

 [^3]: actually this kind of problem is very common in business analytics or any text analysis related to identifying entities' names.